 What retiree health deferral period will I be subject to if I return to work as a regular employee?

-If you are rehired as a regular Aetna employee and you terminate employment on or after January 1, 2009, the deferral period will be the earlier of three years or age 65.
+If you are rehired as a regular Aetna employee and you terminate employment at age 55 on or after January 1, 2016, the deferral period will be the earlier of age 65 or Medicare eligible.
 This applies to all employees, including rehired retirees.

 Impact of Re-employment as an Aetna Temporary Employee on Retiree Medical Subsidy:

 I previously worked for Aetna and I am eligible for the retiree health benefits.
 What is the impact on my deferred retiree health benefits if I return to work at Aetna as a temporary employee?